idsia-robotics/learning-long-range-perception/README.md

 ### Videos

-Sample videos of the prediction of the obstacle avoidance model on the Thymio along with the ground truth labels for different scenarios are available [here](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).
+All the video material is available at this [link](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).
-An overview of different models created with the proposed approach is available [here](www.google.com).
+Sample videos of the model's prediction on different scenarios, robots and systems are available.

 ### Dataset